Alliedium/awesome-nexus/README.md

 The better way would be to use .condarc configuration file (more details on how to use .condarc file can be found [here](https://docs.conda.io/projects/conda/en/latest/user-guide/configuration/use-condarc.html))

-1) Create ~/.condarc file under your user's home directory and fill it with the content similar to the following:
+1) Create `$HOME/.condarc` file under your user's home directory and fill it with the content similar to the following:

 ```
 channel_alias: http://localhost:8081/repository/
 ```

-This alias means, that every conda command, which is including channel with *channel_name*, will be actually referring to http://localhost:8081/repository/channel_name
+This alias means, that every conda command, which is including channel with `channel_name`, will be actually referring to `http://localhost:8081/repository/channel_name`

-Let's assume that there are proxy repositories for *conda-forge* and *anaconda* channels only:
+Let's assume that there are proxy repositories for `conda-forge` and `anaconda` channels only:

 ```
 https://conda.anaconda.org/conda-forge/